TerenceLiu98/Undergraduate-in-Statistics/README.md

 **Original Name: Using-X-Series**
 *The idea of using the new name is that, I am trying to combine all the course during the statistsics's bacholar period, not only using `python`, `R` or `MATLAB`, in fact this programming language are all important*

-Also, Happy 2020, I will try to finish this project before the end of 2020!
+Also, Happy 2020, I will try to finish this project before the end of 2020! (not finished, and continue in 2021)

+What's more, I have removed the topic `Data Mining`, I thought there are multiple name in this area, "Data Mining", "Data Analysis", "Machine Learning", "Statistical Learning".
+Overall, there are very similar with tiny differences.
+In the new version, I would like to use "Statistical Learning" instead of other name.

-**In this series, I will try to teach the basic knowledge in Calculus, Linear Algebra, Advanced statistics and etc. by using `python`, which are required courses in UIC.**
+**In this series, I will try to teach the basic knowledge in Calculus, Linear Algebra, Advanced statistics and etc., which are required courses in UIC.**

 <br>
 <br>

 *In these articles, most of the time, I will use `numpy`, `sumpy` and `matplotlib`.
-We can use `numpy` and `sympy` to deal with the high dimensional array or the matrix operation easily.
+We can use `numpy` and `scipy` to deal with the high dimensional array or the matrix operation easily.
 With `matplotlib`, we can visualize the data and this is more intuitionistic. *